 In the first installment of this series, Digital Strategy From Scratch, I discussed the first four steps of a successful digital strategy for a new stand-alone e-commerce (B2C) business.
 The first four steps included launching a good website, optimizing packaging and shipping, optimizing for mobile, and beginning a thoughtful email marketing strategy.
 These steps represent the first stage of B2C e-commerce.
-This post is intended to define the steps recommended for stage two of B2C e-commerce.
+This “how to create a digital marketing strategy” post is intended to define the steps recommended for stage two of B2C e-commerce.

 Stage two of the e-commerce business is where the fun really begins.
 As we enter into stage two, we have a good foundation and we are beginning to produce some revenue above our operating costs.
 This stage represents the beginning of growth.
 During stage two, we want to focus on increasing traffic to our website.
 This is the stage where we begin letting your potential customers know who you are and how to find you.

 Traffic to your website is one of the three most import factors you will need to focus on in order to be successful.
-Your website conversion rate and your average order value are the other two factors or macro-datapoints that will need your attention but we will discuss these in Digital Strategy From Scratch: Part 3.
+Your website conversion rate and your average order value are the other two factors or macro-data points that will need your attention but we will discuss these in How to Create a Digital Marketing Strategy: Part 3.
 For now, let’s focus on website traffic!

 There are many ways to be discovered by potential online customers.
 The combination of techniques that will be appropriate for your business will be unique based on your time, ability to produce content, and your budget.
 The recommendations below are listed in no specific order and will need to be integrated into your traffic generating project plan based on your businesses resource availability.